ProjectTorreyPines/TJLF.jl/README.md

 # Multithreading

+**Update June 5**: this line has been added to the TJLF.jl

 If you are multithreading, make sure BLAS.set_num_threads(1) is set at some point.

 # Bash Folder